 Usage

 An ATV is generally lighter, shorter, and narrower and operates more like a motorcycle with four wheels.
 This makes it easier to operate and handle in rough terrain.
-UTVs, on the other hand, operate more like a car, have less ground clearance, and are not as agile in bumpy terrain.
+UTVs, on the other hand, operate more like cars, have less ground clearance, and are not as agile in bumpy terrain.

 Wheels

-Both ATVs and UTVs have four low-pressure tires with aggressive threads made for off-road use.
-ATVs generally have more aggressive tread patterns than UTV wheels, but this mostly depends on user preference.
+Both ATVs and UTVs have four low-pressure tires with aggressive threads for off-road use.
+ATVs generally have more aggressive tread patterns than UTV wheels, but this mainly depends on user preference.

 ATVs have seats designed to be straddled by the operator, like riding a horse or a motorcycle.
 The seat design enables the rider to move freely back and forth and from side to side when necessary.

-Most ATVs have seats designed to be used with just the driver, while special touring models offer a dedicated passenger seat for one passenger located behind the driver’s seat.
+Most ATVs have seats designed to be used with just the driver, while unique touring models offer a dedicated passenger seat for one passenger behind the driver’s seat.

 UTVs have bucket-style seats with side supports and backrests more like car seats.
 The seats are designed to keep the driver in place and not fall out of the protective roll cage.
 UTVs typically come with two, four, or sometimes six seats.

-ATVs have handlebars like a motorcycle.
+ATVs have handlebars like motorcycles.
 Handlebars are better for maintaining control as the rider always moves around on the bike.

 UTVs have a steering wheel like a car.
 A steering wheel offers more control and comfort when the driver sits in a fixed riding position.